Houston Truck Accident Attorney

 - Document the accident by taking photos of the accident with a phone or a camera.
 Take pictures of injuries.

-- Do not provide a written or recorded statement to the insurance adjuster without speaking with a Houston truck accident lawyer.
+- Do not provide a written or recorded statement to the insurance adjuster or insurance company without speaking with a Houston truck accident lawyer.

-Call our office today to learn about your legal options during a free consultation.
+Call our office today to learn about your legal options after a commercial truck accident during a free consultation.
 We believe in putting our clients first at AK Law Firm and look forward to speaking with you about your truck accident claim.
+We want to help truck accident victims.